Macchina di Santa Rosa: History

 The celebration consists of two distinct parts.
 On the afternoon of 2 September, a reliquary containing the heart of Santa Rosa is carried in procession accompanied by people in period costumes of the 14th through the 19th centuries.
 The transport of Machine of Santa Rosa takes place the following evening.
-The term "machine" is borrowed from classical Greek theater.
+The term machine is borrowed from classical Greek theater.

-The transport of the Macchina dates back to the transfer of the body of Saint Rose of Viterbo.
-In 1258, six years after her death, her body was moved at the wish of Pope Alexander IV, from the former church Santa Maria del Poggio to the church Santa Maria delle Rose (today the pilgrimage chapel of Saint Rose).
-It is possible that originally a statue of St. Rose lit on a canopy was carried in procession.
+The transport of the Macchina dates back to the transfer of the body of Saint Rose of Viterbo herself.
+In 1258, six years after her death, her body was moved at the wish of Pope Alexander IV, from the small parish church of Santa Maria in Poggio to the church Santa Maria delle Rose (today the pilgrimage chapel of Saint Rose).
+It is possible that originally the inspiration for today's Macchina was a processional statue of St Rose carried on a canopy lit by candles.
 Guilds were very active in the processions in the 14th century.
 From 1654 through 1663 the procession was suspended due to the plague.

 The first "machine" was probably designed by Count Sebastian Gregory Fani in 1686.
 The Civic Museum of Viterbo has a collection of sketches of the machine dating to 1690.
-In the 18th century the noble families of Viterbo sponsored lavish machines of Saint Rose.
+In the 18th century, wealthy noble families of Viterbo sponsored lavish machines of Saint Rose.

 In 1790 the machine fell during the move.
 In 1801 the cries of a spectator robbed of her jewels by some pickpockets in the Piazza Fontana Grande panicked some cavalry horses.
 Twenty-two people in the crowd died in the ensuing confusion and later that night the machine caught fire in Piazza delle Erbe.
 Because of these events, the transport was temporarily banned by Pope Pius VII, only to resume around 1810.
 In 1814 tilted backwards and a few porters died.

 In 1893 pouring rain prevented the transport, which proved fortunate when it was later discovered that some anarchists were planning to throw bombs at the machine.
 The transport was suspended with the outbreak of World War I, but resumed in 1918.

 From 1924 to 1951 (except for the interruption caused by the Second World War) the Machine of Santa Rosa was designed and constructed by Virgilio Papini, whose family had a long history of building the machines.
 In 1967 a new design did not get farther than the end of Via Cavour due to either excessive weight, or height, or tired Facchini.

-On the occasion of the arrival of the pontifex John Paul II, on 27 May 1984 there was organized a special transport.
-On 6 September 2009, Pope Benedict XVI viewed the new Macchina of Santa Rosa Fiore del Cielo in front of the pilgrimage chapel.
+On the occasion of a papal visit by Pope John Paul II, on 27 May 1984, the Macchina was brought out and taken to the piazza in front of the Chapel of Santa Rosa.
+On 6 September 2009, Pope Benedict XVI viewed the new Macchina di Santa Rosa Fiore del Cielo in front of the pilgrimage chapel.

 In April 2014 the "Flower of Heaven" was erected at the Milan Expo; the new tower for 2015 is called "Gloria".